mujahidfa/vue-mafs/packages/vue-mafs/README.md

 </template>

 <style>
+@import "vue-mafs/core.css";
+/* Optional, adds the Computer Modern font which weighs about 220kB */
-@import "vue-mafs/index.css";
+@import "vue-mafs/font.css";
 </style>
 ```

-For how to's and examples, you can refer to the [demo](../packages/demo/src/App.vue).
+For how to's and examples, you can refer to the [demo](../demo/src/App.vue).

 The docs for `vue-mafs` will come soon, but in the meantime, please refer to the [Mafs](https://mafs.dev/) documentation for further reference of features, components and composables.
 This should be your first source of reference for now.